mvranic/apl-lambda/README.md

 ## Lets go to Cloud
 You should have account on Amazon AWS cloud at <https://aws.amazon.com/> .

 Open the [Lambda console](https://console.aws.amazon.com/lambda) .

+Lambda layer to update is at ./17.1.0/layer.zip.
+It includes APL interpreter too.

 Add layer to AWS Lambda: